Eastman School of Music (University of Rochester)

 Founder(s): George Eastman

-Lesson format: Group Lessons, In-Person, Masterclasses, Workshops
+Lesson format: In-Person, Group Lessons, Masterclasses, Workshops

 Founded in 1921 by George Eastman (founder of Eastman Kodak), the Eastman School of Music in Rochester, New York, is one of the leading conservatories in the United States.
 Known for its rigorous training, outstanding faculty, and strong tradition of orchestral and chamber music excellence, Eastman provides flutists with comprehensive education in performance, pedagogy, and contemporary repertoire.
 The school’s philosophy emphasizes artistry, scholarship, and professional readiness.